-Core Maths helped me with maths elements in my other subjects, such as standard deviation in
+Core Maths helped me with maths elements in my other subjects, such as standard other subjects, such as standard deviation in Psychology.
+I found it really engaging, as all the topics had a real-life application." - Sophia Ali

 Unit 1 and Unit 3 are assessed internally through controlled assessment (50%)